kamir222/tweetr/README.md

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+This project is forked and cloned from Lighthouse labs using server-side started code and built upon using front-end tools: HTML, CSS, JS,JQuery, AJAX, as well as server-side tools: Node, Express, MongoDB.

 ## Getting Started